What is it with our attention spans anyway?

 The post What is it with our attention spans anyway? first appeared on Untitled.

-I am a creative director and product designer based in London.
-I have helped companies like Google, Meta, Netflix, Mercedes-Benz, Burberry and Nike create extraordinary brand experiences.
+I am a creative director based in London.
+I've helped companies like Google, Meta, Netflix, Mercedes-Benz, Burberry and Nike create extraordinary brand experiences.

 There is only one word for Chomoi.
 PHENOMENAL.
-I LOVED working with this man.
-He’s creative gold.
-Absolutely brilliant and a dream to work with.
-He’s just great.
+A dream to work with.

 Lucy Witts